 Most of Anglesey’s coast, from South Stack in the west to Puffin Island in the east, is an AONB.
-The coast path is a great way to explore, passing wild beaches, flower-dotted heathland and mud flats busy with birds.
-Bronze Age burial chambers offer a glimpse of the ancient past, whilst the elegant Plas Newydd mansion graces the south eastern shores.
+The Anglesey Coast Path is a great way to explore, passing wild beaches, flower-dotted heathland and mud flats busy with birds.
+Bronze Age burial chambers offer a glimpse of the ancient past, whilst the elegant Plas Newydd House & Gardens graces the south eastern shores.

 Clwydian Range and Dee Valley AONB